ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Memory areas/pointers checker functions added to OSLIB.
 - NEW: STM32G0B1 USBv2 driver.
 - NEW: USBv1 driver optimization and removal of a potential race condition (not demonstrated).